Georgia Chapter

 Enjoy the Benefits

-As a GA resident you will also automatically gain membership in our state chapter, GA-TACF and receive additional chapter benefits including:
+As a GA resident you may also select membership in our state chapter, GA-TACF and receive additional chapter benefits including:

 • Announcements concerning local events and volunteer opportunities throughout Georgia.